ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 where
 - $ p, v $ are the output policy and value of the network $ f $ in Equation \ref{eq: network_alphago_zero},
 - $ z\in\\{-1, 0, +1\\} $ is the game result from the perspective of the current player,
-- $ \pi $ is the output probability distribution of the tree search,
+- $ \pi $ is the probability distribution of the tree search,
 - $ \theta $ is all parameters in the network $ f $,
 - $ c $ is a L2 normalization constant.

 ## Neural Networks that Learn from Planning
+Now we want to leverage not only the probability distribution $ \pi $, but also some other valuable information of MCTS to benefit the agent.
+The question is: what kind of information is considered as valuable?
+A good choice would be the [principal variation in MCTS](#principal-variation-in-mcts) since it tells us the most promising future state if the agent follows its current policy.